 Many of our term debt investment opportunities in the last 24 months have focused on assisting with bridging finance, to allow these developers to settle their options under which they have been holding these development sites.

 The latest borrower trend has been an influx of opportunities to provide construction funding to these developers to begin their projects.
-We are pleased to share that we have approved construction facilities for five suitable projects in the Perth Metro area, offering appropriately priced returns to our investors.
+We are pleased to share that we have approved construction facilities for several suitable projects in the Perth Metro area, offering appropriately priced returns to our investors.
 In this communication, we thought it appropriate to provide some information on the benefits of investing in the progress draw component of construction projects.

 Construction loans often carry additional returns to investors due to the increased risk of executing projects toward the realisation of Gross Realisable Value (GRV) on completion.
 Due to this execution risk, you will find that the returns offered on these loans are higher than term loans.